 Alabama Domestic Violence Laws

 Domestic violence laws in Alabama prohibit certain acts of physical violence or attempts or threats of the same between an aggressor and a victim, including a parent and child, spouses, and dating or engaged couples.
-This article will cover Alabama's criminal penalties for these domestic violence offenses.
+This article provides an overview for anyone who's been accused of domestic violence or is interested in understanding the law.
+Read on to learn how Alabama addresses domestic violence and what crimes qualify as domestic violence.

 What Is Domestic Violence Under Alabama Law?